scottish-pl-institute/splv/2024-strathclyde/index.md

 **Core**---required lectures that cover foundational knowledge; and **Specialised**---a set of optional lectures covering more specialised topics.

-The specialised course are offered as two tracks running in parallel.
+The specialised courses are offered as two tracks running in parallel.
-The interleaving is yet TBC.
+The interleaving is currently TBC.

 We are also pleased to have an invited track which consists of a guest lecture series by an invited speaker.